stonemjs/docs/src/docs/architecture/blueprint.md

 #### Declarative

 To configure the Blueprint declaratively, use the `@Configuration()` decorator.
-This decorator marks a class that exposes a `configure(blueprint)` method — called automatically during the setup process.
+This decorator marks a class that exposes a `configure(blueprint)` method, called automatically during the setup process.

 ```ts
 import { Configuration, IConfiguration, IBlueprint } from '@stone-js/core'